-- Literally used in Golden Sun: the Lost Age with Lemuria, the game's version of a surfaced Atlantis, where two children complain how there's nothing to do.
+- Literally used in Golden Sun: The Lost Age with Lemuria, the game's version of a surfaced Atlantis, where two children complain how there's nothing to do.
 It's required to advance the plot and a sidequest, but there's no real reason to come back.

 - Cartoon Network replaced Toonami's afternoon block with a Lighter and Softer version called Miguzi.
 Whereas Toonami was set in deep space, Miguzi was set underwater.
 It only lasted 3 years compared to Toonami's combined 12 (and counting, again!)

-- Spongebob Squarepants deserves a special mention here, since there's hardly any recognition that the series takes place underwater at all.
+- SpongeBob SquarePants deserves a special mention here, since there's hardly any recognition that the series takes place underwater at all.
 There's no swimming, people drive on the floor in boats, fires are lit - etc. Basically, the setting is purely cosmetic.

-- TigerSharks, which was ThunderCats UNDERWATER only lasted one season.
-Their main enemy was a hydrophobic crime boss.
-On a world covered in nothing but water.
+- TigerSharks, which was ThunderCats underwater.
+It only lasted one season.
+Their main enemy was a hydrophobic crime boss, on a world covered in nothing but water.
 What part of this seemed like a good idea?

 - Street Sharks.
 Granted, the show had other obvious problems, but the big one was that the boys turned into shark-hybrids that swam through the streets.
-They could have tried to make the shark-hybrid thing work by actually having them fight underwater, but, well...

 - The 80s-comic-book-turned-prime-time-cartoon-series Fish Police (and of course, in the comic itself).
 Like Spongebob, it tried to avert this trope by ignoring its setting entirely: the aquatic characters lived in a modern city, drove cars, only ever swam 'standing upright', and only along the 'ground' (the taller buildings even had fire escapes... think about that one for a second).
 Between this trope, the Animation Age Ghetto, and the fact that it was a frigging cop show pastiche starring fish, the series was quickly canned.